 2.1 Personal information

 We may collect personal identification information from you in a variety of ways, including, but not limited to when you register on the site, subscribe to the newsletter, and in connection with other activities, services, features or resources we make available on or through our site.
 Users may be asked for a number of contact details, including but not limited to and as appropriate: name, address and email address.
 We may collect this information and store this for future use using “cookies” (see our Cookies Policy).
+Through participation in any of Birmingham Enterprise Community programmes, we may also capture and analyse data in respect of your journey with us.
+Users may be asked for details including but not limited to and as appropriate: business stage, capital raised, key performance indicators.
+We may collect this information and store this for future use using “cookies” (see our Cookies Policy) and share with select third party partners.
 Users may however visit this website anonymously.
 We will collect personal identification information from users only if they voluntarily submit such information to us.
 Users can always refuse to provide personal identification information but this may mean that they are prevented from participating in Site and event related activities.

 2.2 Non-personal identification information